ripsawridge/site/contents/content/cma/2022/shorts.md

   - 800
   # Juffinger Jöchl and Großer Pölven
   - 1400
+  # Kranzhorn
+  - 1000
+  # Wallberg
+  - 1000
+  # Wendenstein
+  - 900
+  # Wildbarren
+  - 1000
 ---

+### Wildbarren
+_December 31, 2022_

+I hiked up Wildbarren on a fine day, certainly too warm for the season.
+I met an amazing couple on top, Ulrich and Ira.
+Truly expert climbers...also scientists that write interesting papers ([here](https://www.sigmadewe.com/home.html?&L=1), an index to their papers on the physics of mountaineering).
+We hiked down part of the way together.
+They got me excited about climbing again for the health, puzzles and variety it provides.
+I'm inspired!
+Check out their interesting [web site](https://www.sigmadewe.com/home.html?&L=1).

+### Wendelstein
+_December, 2022_

+I hiked up Wendenstein from Bayrischzell with snowshoes in my pack, unused.

+### Wallberg
+_December, 2022_

+I hiked up Wallberg in boots.

+### Kranzhorn
+_December, 2022_

+I hiked up Kranzhorn.
+Only snow in the upper reaches.

 ### Juffinger Jöchl and Großer Pölven
 _November 27, 2022_